Harshalkatakiya/axly/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-If you encounter any bugs or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/Harshalkatakiya/axly/issues).
+💡 Found a bug?
+Have a feature request?
+We welcome contributions!

-### How to Contribute
+**Steps to contribute:**

 1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new feature branch.
-3. Commit your changes with a clear message.
+3. Commit your changes.
-4. Open a pull request and describe your changes in detail.
+4. Open a pull request.

 ---

 ## 📄 License

-This package is licensed under the [MIT License](LICENSE).
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

 ---

 ## 👤 Author

-### Harshal Katakiya
+👨‍💻 **Harshal Katakiya**

 - GitHub: [@Harshalkatakiya](https://github.com/Harshalkatakiya)
 - Email: [katakiyaharshl001@gmail.com](mailto:katakiyaharshl001@gmail.com)